Phil Foden is getting in the Euros spirit with a lid-based homage to 1996 hero Paul Gascoigne, who sported one of football's most iconic barnets ever.

 The former Liverpool and West Ham defender ended his career in memorable fashion, sporting this blonde beard and dreadlock combo at his fourth and final World Cup with Cameroon in 2010.

 A strong look for the big occasion.

 Joe Cole reported for pre-season duty with West Ham United in 2002 with the haircut that resembled the type you might see on a lads' holiday in Ibiza after the stag crew have drunk their body weight in tequila slammers.

-His loyalty to West Ham, weirdly displayed by a red-purple J, didn't last long, as he moved across London to Chelsea the following season.
+His loyalty to West Ham, weirdly displayed by a reddish-purple J, didn't last long, as he moved across London to Chelsea the following season.

 22. Giovanni Simeone

 20 years, over 1,000 games of competitive football, 143 caps for Argentina, five Serie A titles, two European trophies... one haircut.

 Hair loss is an issue that afflicts the best of it.
 However, Wayne Rooney had a trick up his sleeve.